microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 One of the [downsides of dependency injection](https://en.wikipedia.org/wiki/Dependency_injection#Disadvantages) is that it can easily go overboard.
 While there are no longer hard dependencies, there is still coupling between the interfaces, and passing around every interface implementation into every class presents just as many downsides as not using Dependency Injection.
-Being intentional with what dependencies get injected to what classes is key to a maintainable system.
+Being intentional with what dependencies get injected to what classes, is key to developing a maintainable system.

 Many languages include special Dependency Injection frameworks that take care of the boilerplate code and construction